P - Z

 journalist, novelist and politician.

-not believe in him will perish, then surely this question needs
+who does not believe in him will perish, then surely this question needs

 to be asked: When, after two thousand years, does God's plan kick in for

 the billion people he "so loves" in China?
 Or for the 840 million in India?Or

-the millions in Japan, Afghanistan, Siberia, Egypt, Burma -- and on and on?
+the millions in Japan, Afghanistan, Siberia, Egypt, Burma -- and on and

-all its occasional wisdom and frequent beauty--is demonstrably untrue?
+belief that--for all its occasional wisdom and frequent beauty--is

-if he'd only had good intentions.
+good Samaritan if he'd only had good intentions.
 He had money as

 Paul Henri Thiry ~ Baron D'Holbach